 In space

-For future Binar missions, anyone will be able to download and decode data from the satellite, including telemetry data from the satellite itself, payload data from onboard experiments, and images from onboard cameras.
+Anyone was able to download and decode data from the satellite, including telemetry data from the satellite itself, and payload data from onboard experiments.

 On Earth